 Local Community Connections

-Your CET Gap program will focus on language learning, and studying for quizzes and exams will take up much of your day-to-day life while abroad.
-But what’s the use of all that studying if you don’t have a chance to use your newfound skills out in the city where it counts?
+Your Gap at CET program places heavy emphasis on academic rigor, so studying for quizzes and exams take up much of your day-to-day life while abroad.
+But what’s the use of all that studying if you don’t have a chance to take what you’ve learned and explore the world around you?

 In Jordan and Italy, you give back to your host community by volunteering two or three days a week at a local organization.
 Volunteering will show you another side of your host city and provide even more connections to the local community.
 You might volunteer at a senior center in Siena or an organization that provides opportunities for girls to play soccer in Amman.

 The China Fieldwork Semester allows you to immerse in a small community in rural China through project-based fieldwork, weekend homestay, and a one-on-one apprenticeship with a local craftsperson.